LordAries1972/CPGE/README.md

 Basically everything you need to create a standard 2D & 3D Based Looking Gaming system on the Windows 10 SP1 / 11 64bit Operating Systems.
 Please note that Win32 is not supported (Well not by me anyways)!

 - We are now using scenes which consist of all models (including textures, bumps etc), Camera and lighting within a 3D Project.
-For you to use this successfully, consider using a 3D Modeller package that can export GLTF 2.0 formats.
+For you to use this successfully, consider using a 3D Modeller package that can export GLTF 2.0 or FBX 7+ formats (Legacy Direct.x exports/importing will too come regardless of obseltion, but primarily for DX11 users).

 I, myself, uses Blender v4.3 and above which is also free to use.
 You can find it under the 'Important Links' section above.
 I will add other supportive formats later when the overall system is functioning as it should.

 ## Documentation
 - Documents and example usages to this project can be found within the Docs folder (constantly been updated).